19hours/sg-statutes/Acts/Income Tax Act.md

 [29/2010; 22/2011]

-(2) The Minister or such person as he may appoint may, at any time between 1st April 2010 and 31st March 2019 (both dates inclusive), approve a foreign government-owned entity for the purpose of subsection (1).
+(2) The Minister or such person as he may appoint may, at any time between 1 April 2010 and 31 December 2024 (both dates inclusive), approve a foreign government-owned entity for the purpose of subsection (1).

 [29/2010]

 [Act 37 of 2014 wef 01/04/2014]

+[Act 32 of 2019 wef 01/04/2019]

 (3) Regulations made under subsection (1) may —